DmitryVerhov/Kaggle-projects/Diplom/README.md

 - ### Since the e-katalog.ru has been closed, the parser needs to be reoriented to other sources.

 ```

-### Since the e-katalog.ru has ceased to exist,  need to reorient the parser to other source
 ## PC assembly assistant bot

 The goal of this project was to create a PC build tool, wich will help the user to choose pc-parts and notebooks with good quality and lower price.